One guy once asked me if he needed to bring towels to Ecuador.

 Child please, could you be more ignorant?

 Anyways I still think people are crazy whenever I hear of people paying ‘an arm and a leg’ to ship their Sunday in color branded furniture to Ecuador.
 I mean, come on, there are furniture stores in Ecuador!

-As one of my American friends here in Ecuador recently proclaimed he’s never seen anything like some of the beautiful furniture pieces that are coming out of Cuenca these days.
+As one of my American friends here in Ecuador recently proclaimed he’s never seen anything like some of the beautiful furniture pieces and modern sofas that are coming out of Cuenca these days.

 Especially the woodwork here is amazing.

 And if you don’t see something you like you can often find a local artist busy woodworking at his best sliding compound miter saw to make the piece you wish, often by just giving them a hand-written drawing on a napkin.

 This week I furnished 3 of my new Tiki huts with ocean views near Montanita on the southern coast of Ecuador.